GLOBAL MARKETS-Euro, bond yields dip as looser ECB policy eyed

 Yields on peripheral euro zone debt, which the ECB could buy

-to pump money into the region's lacklustre economy as part of an
+to pump money into the bloc's lacklustre economy as part of an

 asset-purchase scheme known as quantitative easing, also fell.